cherrypy/cherrypy/sphinx/source/intro/install.rst

 command line tools provided by the
 `core Mercurial distribution <http://mercurial.selenic.com/downloads/>`_.

-* To submit a patch fork the repository and submit your pull request.
+* To submit a patch: fork the repository and submit your pull request.
   For further information please contact us via email or IRC (see `getting involved <http://bitbucket.org/cherrypy/cherrypy/wiki/CherryPyInvolved>`_).